wp-plugins/membership/readme.txt

 <li>Default Membership</li>
 </ul>

-Use Membership2 to protect all things WordPress – pages, posts, comments, content below the “read more” tag, categories, menus, URLs, special pages, content by user role, media files, forums, downloads, videos, support...you name it
+Use Membership 2 to protect all things WordPress – pages, posts, comments, content below the “read more” tag, categories, menus, URLs, special pages, content by user role, media files, forums, downloads, videos, support...you name it

 <strong>Put Your Content Behind a Paywall</strong><br />
 Get paid with PayPal, Stripe, Authorize.net, or good old fashioned manual payments.
 And, use automated processing and you can get paid without doing a thing.

-Membership2 even includes 25 currency options out-of-the-box so you can take payments from just about anywhere in the world.
+Membership 2 even includes 25 currency options out-of-the-box so you can take payments from just about anywhere in the world.

-<strong>Membership2 Pro</strong><br />
+<strong>Membership 2 Pro</strong><br />
 Need even more?
-Upgrade to <a href="http://premium.wpmudev.org/project/membership/">Membership2 Pro</a> and get access to all the features available in Membership2 plus these premium add-ons:
+Upgrade to <a href="http://premium.wpmudev.org/project/membership/">Membership 2 Pro</a> and get access to all the features available in Membership 2 plus these premium add-ons:
 <ul>
 <li><strong>Fully integrated coupon system</strong> – offer special promotions and attract new users</li>
 <li><strong>Recurring payment options</strong> – set users up on an ongoing automated payment plan</li>